The Mike Walsh Show: Awards

-The program won a total of 24 Logie awards including a Gold Logie for frequent guest star Jeanne Little in 1977, and host Mike Walsh in 1980.
+The program won a total of 24 Logie awards including a Gold Logie for Jeanne Little in 1977, and host Mike Walsh in 1980.
 It also won the following awards:

 Re-programming

 In February 1985, The Mike Walsh Show moved from its popular daytime timeslot to an evening timeslot, two nights a week.
 The program in the prime time format was not successful, although The Mike Walsh Show's successor in the daytime slot, Midday with a very similar format to The Mike Walsh Show, ran for fourteen years, garnering numerous awards.